Mattianna/mattianna.github.io/_jewelry/Green_Blue_Brass_Sun_Bracelet.md

 {% include gallery %}

-Made with blue and green african ceramic beads interspersed with round brass suns, this dual strand bracelet  warm and inviting.
+Made with blue and green African ceramic beads interspersed with round brass suns, this dual strand bracelet  warm and inviting.